 THANK YOU TO EVERYONE FOR YOUR CONTINUED SUPPORT.
 Without you we cannot keep up our campaign fight.

-We have now launched a petition calling for Canterbury County Council to protect and enhance the Blean landscape and woodland complex as a vital hub of biodiversity, heritage, agriculture, and community well-being for the benefit of future generations.
+We have now launched a petition calling for Canterbury City Council to protect and enhance the Blean landscape and woodland complex as a vital hub of biodiversity, heritage, agriculture, and community well-being for the benefit of future generations.

 We hope that by linking the Save The Blean, Brooklands Farm and Dunkirk/Winterbourne Fields campaigns we can get the Council to listen.
 We will be submitting the completed petition to the Council (and the University of Kent) early in the new year.